AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ### How many remote DAM deployments can you connect to a Sites deployment after configuring Connected Assets?

-You can connect one remote DAM deplyment to a Sites deployment after configuring Connected Assets.
+You can connect one remote DAM deployment to a Sites deployment after configuring Connected Assets.
 For more information, see [Connected Assets architecture](#connected-assets-architecture).

-### Can you use Dynamic Media assets from your local AEM server and a remote DAM deployment simulataneously?
+### Can you use Dynamic Media assets from your local AEM server and a remote DAM deployment simultaneously?

 No, you can configure and use Dynamic Media assets either from your local AEM server or from a remote DAM deployment.
 For more information, see [Configure a connection between Sites and Dynamic Media deployments](#sites-dynamic-media-connected-assets).